josealvarez97/The-Raiders-of-the-Loss-Function/README.md

 We devised two original alternative loss functions that aim to enhance the optimization procedure of the GenMatch function in the Matching package for R. For a through description, see the research paper.

-These are also defined in [loss.function.R](https://github.com/josealvarez97/The-Raiders-of-the-Loss-Function/blob/master/ReplicationFiles/loss.function.R).
+These are also **defined in [loss.function.R](https://github.com/josealvarez97/The-Raiders-of-the-Loss-Function/blob/master/ReplicationFiles/loss.function.R)**.
 The diction of some comments might differ a little bit for the sake of presentation.

 #### *my.loss.function.9* - (Quadratically weighted sum of balance statistics)